dzen-dhall/dzen-dhall/README.md

 </p>
 </details>

-Note that it is necessary to insert `EMIT` variable **without** quotes in the shell script.
+Note that it is necessary to use `EMIT` variable **without** quotes.
 It contains a path to the executable that handles event routing, and a hidden argument that indicates from which [scope](#scopes) the event came from.
-The user should only specify a slot address and an event name, which is either a mouse event or a custom event.
+The user should only specify a slot address and an event.

 When emitting mouse events, it is necessary to prepend `Mouse` to [button names](#events):